eclipse-ibeji/ibeji/docs/design/README.md

 ### Interfaces

-A Provider supports a gRPC interface for subscribing to resource's data feeds, unsubscribing from a resource's data feed, requesting a resource's value, setting a resource's value and invoking a command.
+A Provider supports an interface for subscribing to resource's data feeds, requesting a resource's value, setting a resource's value and invoking a command.

 ### Activities

 #### Subscribe

 Below is the sequence diagram for the Subscribe activity.
-The Provider's endpoint details are exported by the Provider as DTDL to the Digital Twin Service.

 ![Sequence Diagram](diagrams/subscribe_sequence.svg)

 #### Invoke

 Below is the sequence diagram for the Invoke activity.
-The Provider's endpoint details are exported by the Provider as DTDL to the Digital Twin Service.

 ![Sequence Diagram](diagrams/invoke_sequence.svg)